 The contextual values relate to the contribution that the religious building makes to the continuity and character of the Madison Avenue South streetscape and the Cedar Hill Neighbourhood Cultural Heritage Landscape (CHL).
 The Cedar Hill Neighbourood CHL is home to a mix of residential and institutional uses and is characterized by the elevated topography, narrow street widths, and dramatically long views.
+The building is also physically, visually, historically, and functionally linked to its surroundings as it remains in-situ and, though the congregation has changed, maintains its original use as a place of worship.
 With its distinctive architectural style and its location near the peak of one of the neighbourhoods distinctive rolling hills, 91 Madison Avenue South could also be classified as a neighbourhood landmark.